darc33/Astronomy/README.md

 - Mean, median and std of histogram
 - HMS (Hours, minutes, seconds) to decimal degrees
 - DMS (Degrees, minutes, seconds) to decimal degrees
-- Angular distances (Between two objects in the universe)
 - Load BSS files
 - Load SuperCOSMOS all-sky galaxy catalogue files
+- Coincidences:
+    - Angular distances (Between two objects in the universe)
     - Find the closest match in catalogue for a target source
     - Crossmatch of catalogues for find matches and non matches
+- Databases:
+    - Stars table
+    - Planets table